MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 1. VS Code creates a minimal *qsharp.json* manifest file in the folder, and adds a `/src` folder with a `Main.qs` template file.
 1. Edit the manifest file as needed.
 See [Manifest file examples](#manifest-file-examples).
 1. Add and organize your Q# source files under the `/src` folder.
-1. If you are accessing the project from a Python program or Jupyter Notebook, set the [root folder path](#defining-the-project-folder-python-and-jupyter-notebook-programs) using `qsharp.init`, for example:
+1. If you are accessing the project from a Python program or Jupyter Notebook, set the [root folder path](#defining-the-project-folder-python-and-jupyter-notebook-programs) using `qsharp.init`.
+This example assumes your program is in the same folder as the root folder:

     ```python
     qsharp.init(project_root = '/Teleportation_project')